Saturday, May 9, 2026

 SALARY FLOOR

-• A salary floor will be set at $120 million for the 2027 season and rise by $10 million a year for the life of the next CBA, [NOTE: The goal here is avoid teams not spending money on payroll.
-It is NOT to cause teams to overpay meh FAs or AAAA players just to reach the floor.
+• A salary floor will be set at $120 million for the 2027 season and rise by $10 million a year for the life of the next CBA.
+[NOTE: The goal here is to make teams spend revenue on payroll and not just cheap-out.
+The floor is low so as NOT to cause teams to have to overpay meh FAs or AAAA players just to reach the floor.
 The intent is for encourage them to sign their own players to extensions and sign quality free agents, if desired, to meet the floor]

 • Other measures for amateur player acquisition will be put in place (see below) to ensure that teams spend on acquisition of the best prospects they can to help with competitive balance.